Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/svtav1.md

 to achieve high-efficiency, appealing encodes.
 This range typically provides the best balance between visual appeal and file size for most content.

+If you need to go below 20, you may achieve better results with encoders better suited for high-fidelity like x265.

 !!! warning "Lower resolution encodes may require a lower CRF value"
      Lower resolution encodes may require a lower CRF value